Topological instabilities in families of semilinear parabolic problems subject to nonlinear perturbations: A revised framework for the topological robustness of families of semilinear parabolic equations

-In that respect, it is tempting to describe the aforementioned qualitative changes in terms of structural instability such as defined in classical dynamical systems theory \cite{abraham1987,Arnold_Geom,TOPOSmale}.
-Nevertheless, as we will see in Section \ref{Sec_top_rob}, such topological ideas have to be recast into a formalism which takes into account the functional settings for which the parabolic and corresponding elliptic problems are considered; see Definitions \ref{Def_Admissible}, \ref{DEF_Equiv_Rel-family} and \ref{Def_struct-stab} below.
-This formalism will be particularly suitable for problems such as arising in combustion theory for which the associated semigroups are not necessarily dissipative.
-To better appreciate this distinction with the standard theory, we recall briefly below the notion of structural stability such as encountered for dissipative infinite-dimensional systems.
+Complementarily, it is tempting to describe the aforementioned qualitative changes in terms of structural instability such as encountered in classical dynamical systems theory \cite{abraham1987,Arnold_Geom,TOPOSmale}.
+Nevertheless, as will be explained in Section \ref{Sec_top_rob}, such topological ideas have to be recast into a formalism which takes into account the functional setting in which the parabolic and corresponding elliptic problems are considered; see Definitions \ref{Def_Admissible}, \ref{DEF_Equiv_Rel-family} and \ref{Def_struct-stab} below.

-The concept of structural stability has been originally introduced for finite-dimensional $C^1$-vector fields in \cite{Andornov_Ponrtyagin}.
-A system is said to be structurally stable if roughly speaking a small, {\it sufficiently smooth}\footnote{typically $C^1$.} perturbation of this system preserves its dynamics up to a homeomorphism, {\it i.e.} ~up to a bijective continuous change of variables (with continuous inverse) that transforms the phase portrait of this system into that of the perturbed system; see {\it e.g.} ~\cite{abraham1987,Arnold_Geom,TOPOkat,newhouse,TOPOSmale}.
-The existence of such an homeomorphism is related to the study of conjugacy or topological equivalence problems; see {\it e.g.} ~\cite{abraham1987,Arnold_Geom,CGVR06,CR13,TOPOkat,TOPOSmale} and references theirein.
+{\mkrevb This formalism will turn out to be particularly suitable for problems such as arising in combustion theory or chemical kinetics \cite{F} for which the associated semigroups are not necessarily dissipative while still exhibiting finitely many local attractors which attract the trajectories that remain bounded.
+To better appreciate this distinction with the standard theory, we recall briefly below the notion of structural stability such as encountered for dissipative infinite-dimensional systems.}

-Structural stability has also been investigated for various types of infinite dimensional dynamical systems, mainly {\it dissipative}.
-As a rule for such dynamical systems, one investigates structural stability of the semiflow restricted to a compact invariant set, usually the {\mk global attractor}, rather than the flow in the original state space \cite[Definition 1.0.1]{Hale_al'84}; an exception can be found in {\it e.g.} ~\cite{Lu} where the author considered the semiflow in a neighborhood of the global attractor.
-In the context of reaction-diffusion problems, the problem of structural stability concerns,
+{\mkrevb Originally formulated for finite-dimensional dynamical systems \cite{Andornov_Ponrtyagin}, the notion of structural stability has been extended to infinite-dimensional dynamical systems, mainly {\it dissipative}.} As a rule of thumb for such dynamical systems, one investigates structural stability of the semiflow restricted to a compact invariant set, usually the {\mk global attractor}, rather than the flow in the original state space \cite[Definition 1.0.1]{Hale_al'84}; an exception can be found in e.g. ~\cite{Lu} where the author considered the semiflow in a neighborhood of the global attractor.